IllumiDesk/illumidesk/README.md

     - ansible_ssh_private_key_file: full path to SSH private key file used for SSH
     - ansible_password: optional value used when the target server requires a username/password

-By default this setup uses the `FristUseAuthenticator`.
-Refer to the [customization](#customization) section if you would like to use LTI 1.1 with your LMS.
+Refer to the [customization](#customization) section if you would like to use LTI 1.1 or LTI 1.3 with your LMS.

 > **NOTE**: the default admin user is set to `admin`.
 To update this default value, change the `admin_user` variable to another username.
 Refere to the `hosts.example` file for example.